Meridian Home Study

 If an assignment in a particular subject is required to be submitted for grading, instructions for sending it to the Academy will be indicated on the assignment.
 The assignments must be submitted prior to writing the final examination.

 Each subject will provide the student with the estimated number of hours required to complete the course of study.
-Meridian Educational Network courses are designed to meet the time goals as established by the student and as such, a student may complete the subject requirements within the range of 1 week to 3 months from the date the course materials are provided to the student.
+Meridian Educational Network courses are designed to meet the time goals as established by the student and as such, a student may complete the subject requirements within the range of 1 week to 3 months, from the date the course materials are provided to the student.
+If the module is not completed within 90 days then the student may renew it for a further 90 days at 25% of the original tuition fee.